Donatário: History

 Normally, the donatário was the recipient of a captaincy, a territorial division and land grant, within Portuguese colonies.
 It was an effective administrative system that ceded certain rights and responsibilities to the donatário, facilitating the settlement of unpopulated places with little cost to the Crown.

 The donatário was obligated to govern his territories under specific terms: in exchange for the grant, he received tax immunity, but was also responsible for promoting and settling new residents to his territory, establishing churches (following the Catholic faith), protecting them from frequent pirate attacks, and promoting agriculture and commerce.
 While the donatário assumed expenses of the settlement and economic development, he also benefited from various judicial and fiscal privileges, while the King maintained certain unalienable rights to safeguard the territorial and political unity of the Kingdom.
 Except for private land grants, the territory administrated by the donatário was turned over to settlers and the bestowed was responsible for all the expenses of the Captaincy.

 Almost dictatorial in their powers, the donatários were limited by the difficulties of the territories they governed.
 With the Brazilian territories, which were large, the donatários' obligations covered the governorship, expansion and settlement of the territory, necessitating a large labour force, security forces and administrators.
 Many of the new settlers were criminals, opportunists or political exiles who arrived in these territories to make their fortunes (commercially or politically).
 At the same time, the donatário promoted the faith by receiving and assisting the Catholic missionaries that trekked across the Portuguese Empire.

-Donatários
+Azores

 After their discovery, the islands of the Azores were bestowed by the Crown of Portugal to Prince Henry the Navigator, son of King João I. The order of succession remained in the hands of the Dukes of Viseu and progressed as follows: